 Legislation (2 cr.)
-DN602 Legislative process, with emphasis on lawyers' perspectives and functions; issues of representative theory, legislative organization and procedure, and interaction of the legislature with other
+DN602 Legislative process, with emphasis on lawyers' perspectives and functions; issues of representative theory, legislative organization and procedure, and interaction of the legislature with other branches of government; research and drafting in the legislative context.
+Wilkins

 Mediation (2 cr.
-S/F grading) DN876

-Examination of theories and procedures for resolution of disputes through mediation, including mediation concepts and trends, "win-win" options, lateral thinking, etc.

-Mock mediation sessions will be conducted.
+S/F grading) DN876 Examination of theories and procedures for resolution of disputes through mediation, including mediation concepts and trends, "win-win" options, lateral thinking, etc. Mock mediation sessions will be conducted.

-Natural Resources Law (3 cr.)
-DN717 The law and policy of natural resources regulation, focusing on the National Environmental Policy Act, the Endangered Species Act, and laws concerning water and timber use and protection; energy-related resource issues other than oil and gas; and land-use planning isues.
+Natural Resources Law (2 cr.)
+DN717 The law and policy of natural resources regulation, focusing on the National Environmental Policy Act, the Endangered Species Act, and laws concerning water and timber use and protection; energy-related resource issues other than oil and gas; and land-use planning issues.
 Cole